 If you don't have sesame oil, you can use olive oil or avocado oil instead.
 And use a quality peanut butter that is only peanuts, no added sugars or salts.
 I use Whole Food's 365 brand or use your own favorite.

-The Best Time To Make Thai Salad Lettuce Wraps with Peanut Sauce
+How To Make Thai Asian Salad Lettuce Wraps

 The cayenne pepper dims down and doesn't take over all the flavors.